-There are plenty of meme makers out there, including an explicit function in Photoshop Elements, but none of these will give you the same level of control you get in the full blown Photoshop.
-This tutorial will show you how to turn your computer into a meme factory using nothing more than Photoshop and a creative mind.
+You can find a bunch of meme makers out there, including an explicit function in Photoshop Elements, but you can get even more control if you use Photoshop itself.
+This tutorial will show you how to turn your computer into a meme factory using nothing more than Photoshop CC (and your creative mind, of course).

 If you want to up your Photoshop skills across the (art)board, check out our roundup of the best Photoshop tutorials.
 Elsewhere, see our guide to image file formats to ensure you're creating the right type of file.